Lycée Georges Brassens (Évry-Courcouronnes)

-Lycée Georges Brassens is a senior high school/sixth-form college in Courcouronnes, Essonne, France, in the Paris metropolitan area.
+Lycée Georges Brassens is a senior high school/sixth-form college in Évry-Courcouronnes, Essonne, France, in the Paris metropolitan area.
 Serving the Évry area, it first opened in 1983.

 The school property, with a total area of 23473 sqm, has three buildings, A, B, and C, and all of the buildings together occupy 9909 sqm of space.
 An additional 5905 sqm of space is recreational area, and 7606 sqm is green space; the total size of the non-building areas of the school property is 13565 sqm.